programmingfundamental/courses/docs/internet-tekhnologii-2025-AEO/lab12/task.md

 # Task

-Follow the steps outlined in "Security using JWT" and modify the term paper so that authentication and authorization are performed using JWT.
+Follow the steps outlined in "Security using JWT" and modify the project so the authentication and authorization are performed using JWT.